NiklasJonsson/gfx/notes.md

 TODO:

 1. The RenderTarget class only takes a texture not a image view so it needs to be extended.
-How does render targer related to frame buffer?
+  How does render target relate to frame buffer?

 ## Future